HydroTeamBelgium/Cloud/common/logging.md

    logger.critical("Critical failure, shutting down")
    ```

-The module automatically configures the root logger when imported, so you don’t need to call `setup_logging()` yourself—it’s handled for you.
+The module automatically configures the root logger when imported, so you don't need to call `setup_logging()` yourself—it's handled for you.

 ---